mosip/id-authentication/docs/design/authentication/eKYC_Auth_Request_REST_service.md

 **2. Pre-requisites**
 Below admin configurations should be available before implementing the solution.
 -	eKYC REST service supports only certain authentication types which are allowed in the country specific configuration among the authentications supported by Identity Authenticatoin Service.
--	The KYC details returned to a partner are limited to the attributes allowed in the policy associated to the Partner while Partner Registration in Partner Management Service
+-	The KYC details returned to the partner are limited to the attributes allowed to the partner in the policy associated to a Partner while Partner Registration in Partner Management Service

 **3. Solution**
 KYC Auth REST service addresses the above requirements as explained below.